pymor/pymor/docs/source/technical_overview.rst

     operators, the |as_vector| method can be called to obtain a vector representation of the operator as a |VectorArray| of length 1.

-    Linear combinations of operators can be formed using a |LincombOperator|
+    Linear combinations of operators can be formed using a |LincombOperator|.
     When such a linear combination is |assembled|, |assemble_lincomb|
     is called to ensure that, for instance, linear combinations of operators represented by a matrix lead to a new operator holding the linear